deadlydog/deadlydog.github.io/_posts/2014-03-24-template-solution-for-deploying-tfs-checkin-policies-to-multiple-versions-of-visual-studio-and-having-them-automatically-work-from-tf-exe-checkin-too.md

 ### Explanation of source code and adding new checkin policies

 If you open the Visual Studio (VS) solution the first thing you will likely notice is that there are 5 projects.
 CheckinPolicies.VS2012 simply references all of the files in CheckinPolicies.VS2013 as links (i.e. shortcut files); this is because we need to compile the CheckinPolicies.VS2012 project using TFS 2012 assemblies, and the CheckinPolicies.VS2013 project using TFS2013 assemblies, but want both projects to have all of the same checkin policies.
 So the projects contain all of the same files; just a few of their references are different.
-A copy of the references that are different between the two projects are stored in the project’s “Dependencies” folder; these are the Team Foundation assemblies that are specific to VS 2012 and 2013.
+A copy of the references that are different between the two projects are stored in the project’s "Dependencies" folder; these are the Team Foundation assemblies that are specific to VS 2012 and 2013.
 Having these assemblies stored in the solution allows us to still build the VS 2012 checkin policies, even if you (or a colleague) only has VS 2013 installed.

 **Update:** To avoid having multiple CheckinPolicy.VS* projects, we could use [the msbuild targets technique that P. Kelly shows on his blog](http://blogs.msdn.com/b/phkelley/archive/2013/08/12/checkin-policy-multitargeting.aspx).
 However, I believe we would still need multiple deployment projects, as described below, in order to have the checkin policies work outside of Visual Studio.